Sid-076/HR_Attrition____PowerBI/README.md

 # HR_Attrition____PowerBI

 ## Data source:
-A zip file is included in this repository.
+Data file is included in this repository.

 ## Data Analysis
 This project was done on SQL server 2022